-As in other cases, the School provides more detailed instruction for this examination

-General Information

-Ph.D.
-Program in Public Policy

-COURSE OFFERINGS

-Quantitative Tools

-The nine hours of quantitative methods constitute the quantitative tool for developing minimal quantitative competency.
+Comprehensive Examination PPOL 825 Doctoral Qualifying Examination0 credits As in other cases, the School provides more detailed instruction for this exam ination.
+Dissertation PPOL 850 Dissertation Research General Information Ph.D.
+Program in Public Policy COURSE OFFERINGS Quantitative Tools The nine hours of quantitative methods constitute the quantitative tool for developing minimal quantitative competency.
 PPOL 700.
 QUANTITATIVE METHODS I. (Credit, 3 hours).
 This is the first part of two semester coverage of the science and art building and using statistical models.
 The course covers regression models and related problems, application and computer programs, and time series models and polynomial regression, estimation, testing, and predictions.
 (Prerequisites: PADM 511 OR PADM 512 and by instructor's permission.)
 PPOL 702.
 QUANTITATIVE METHODS II.
 (Credit, 3 hours).
 This course is a continuation of Quantitative Methods I and covers identification and estimation in multi-equation models, Regression Diagnostics, Analysis of Variance, and special topics, multivariate distributions, sampling, likelihood methods, estimation and hypothesis testing and regression.
 (Prerequisites: PPOL 700.)
 PPOL 704.
 RESEARCH METHODS.
 (Credit, 3 hours).
 This course examines the empirical methods of social research including epistemology, theory construction, and qualitative research.
 Emphasis will be placed on data collection techniques, methods for conducting survey research, and analysis of limited dependent variables, such as logit.
 PPOL 706.
 PROGRAM EVALUATION AND DESIGN.
-(Credit,

-3 hours).
+(Credit, 3 hours).
 Students are introduced to evaluation research and impact analysis.
 Documentation, selection of performance indicators, input and output indicators of performance measurements, and a general overview of false measures.
 Emphasis is on audit performance techniques and modeling.
-An advanced reading and research seminar on the formulation, design, and evaluation of programs and policies will be conducted.
-Methods of the policy analysis, such as decision theory will be presented.
+An advanced reading and research seminar on the formula- tion, design, and evaluation of programs and policies will be conducted.
+Methods of the policy analysis, such as decision theory will be presented PPOL 708.

-PPOL 708.
 POLICY MODELS.
 (Credit, 3 hours).
 This course addresses program implementation, applying modeling techniques with built-in performance indicators.
 Program implementation and outcome assessments linked with process management, and quality assurance measures will be examined.
 Spatial analysis using Geographic Information Systems.
 Emphasis will be on modeling implementation.
 PPOL 710.
 MICROECONOMICS FOR PUBLIC POLICY.
 (Credit,